fpsthirty/poe2-lootfilter/README.md

 ---
 ---
 ### show/hide rules for weapons in the different area levels:
-> [!TIP]
-> Marker:
-> \* — Chiming Staff is always displayed

 > [!NOTE]
-> - double values in the lines for Focuses, Sceptres and Wands indicate the difference in display depending on selected profile: summoner / caster;
+> - double values in the lines for Focuses, Sceptres and Wands indicate the difference in display depending on selected profile: summoner / mage;
 > - some item bases you've never seen, but information about them is in the game.

 > [!NOTE]